Easy Italian Macaroni Salad

 Try a new fresh take on macaroni salad with this Easy Italian Macaroni Salad!
 It contains zesty lemon flavors with delicious textures from fresh crunchy celery, crisp red onions, fresh parsley, and elbow pasta!
 A lighter side for macaroni salad makes a wonderful addition to any barbecue, picnic, or potluck.
-A new classic favorite to serve all summer long!
+Great for meal planning too!

 People often think that macaroni salads are loaded with fatty mayonnaise, and yes while some do, that’s not always the case.
 This salad is flavorful without all that mayo.